Top stock tips by Sudarshan Sukhani, Mitessh Thakkar: TCS, Atul Auto, IGL and more

 Mitessh Thakkar of mitesshthakkar.com

-Sell Crompton with a stop loss of Rs 435 and a target of Rs 410.
+Sell Crompton for a target of Rs 410 with a stop loss at Rs 435

-Sell Berger Paints with a stop loss of Rs 740 and a target of Rs 705.
+Sell Berger Paints for a target of Rs 705 with a stop loss at Rs 740

 Note To Readers